ValyrianTech/HexGlobe/README.md

 ## What is HexGlobe?

-HexGlobe is an innovative platform that provides a hexagonal/pentagonal tile-based world map with a 2D representation.
+HexGlobe is an innovative platform that provides a hexagonal tile-based world map with a 2D representation.
 It allows developers to build applications on top of a consistent global grid where each tile can store content and be navigated by users.
 Think of it as a new way to visualize and interact with geographic data, games, simulations, or any application that benefits from a hexagonal grid structure.

 ### Why Hexagons?